-Filler Panel Kits JX40WH or JX46WH-White JX41 or JX46BL-Black
+Filler Panel Kits JX40WH or JX46WH-White JX41 or JX46BL-Black JX40AL or JX46AL-Almond

-When replacing a 36" or 42" range hood, filler panel kits fill in the additional width to provide a custom built-in appearance.
-For installation between cabinets only; not for endof-cabinet installation.
+When replacing a 36" range hood, filler panel kits fill in the additional width to provide a custom built-in appearance.
+For installation between cabinets only; not for end-of-cabinet installation.
 Each kit contains two 3"-wide filler panels.
-Two kits are needed for a 42" opening.